Yousrry/Yousrry/README.md

 <p align="center">I'm currently a DevOpsEngineer & a Part-Time TA .I'm passionate about DevOps, System-Administration, and Cloud.
 You can also find me interested in Back-end Development and how we can use deep learning to automate Back-end.
  </p>

-<p align="center">When I'm not developing and coding, you can find me watching Netflix, Sports or listening to music, or Playing football :soccer:. </p>
+<p align="center">When I'm not developing and coding, you can find me watching Netflix, Sports, listening to music, or Playing football :soccer:. </p>

 <p align="center"><a href="https://www.linkedin.com/in/mohammed-yousry-2ba72824b/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a> <a href="https://www.instagram.com/yoouthrry/"><img src="https://img.shields.io/badge/instagram-%23E4405F.svg?&style=for-the-badge&logo=instagram&logoColor=white" height=25></a>
 </p>